 - 2 onions

-- Stems from 2 bunches of cilantro (reserve leaves for another use)
+- 2 bunches of cilantro (stems only, reserve leaves for another use)

 - Put the beans in a large bowl, cover with cold water, and let sit overnight to soak (or use the Quick Soak Method: put the beans in a pot, cover them with water, bring to a boil, cover, take off the heat, let sit for an hour, drain, and voila!
 You have "soaked" beans ready to cook!).